-Taxation of U.S. Stockholders
+Taxation of U.S. Shareholders

-For purposes of this discussion, a "U.S. Stockholder" is a stockholder who is a "U.S. Person."
+For purposes of this discussion, a "U.S. Shareholder" is a shareholder who is a "U.S. Person."
 A U.S. Person is a person who is:

-- a citizen or resident of the United States; - a corporation, partnership, or other entity created or organized in the United States or under the laws of the United States or of any political subdivision thereof; - an estate whose income is includible in gross income for United States federal income tax purposes regardless of its source; or - a trust, if (1) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have authority to control all substantial decisions of the trust, or (2) the trust was in existence on August 26, 1996, was treated as a domestic trust prior to such date, and has made an election to continue to be treated as a U.S. person.
+- A citizen or resident of the United States; - A corporation, partnership, or other entity created or organized in the United States or under the laws of the United States or of any political subdivision thereof; - An estate whose income is includible in gross income for U.S. federal income tax purposes regardless of its source; or - A trust, if (1) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have authority to control all substantial decisions of the trust, or (2) the trust was in existence on August 26, 1996, was treated as a domestic trust before such date, and has made an election to continue to be treated as a U.S. person.

-Unless you are a tax-exempt entity, distributions that we make to a U.S. Stockholder, including constructive distributions, generally will be subject to tax as ordinary income to the extent of our current and accumulated earnings and profits as determined for federal income tax purposes.
+Distributions.
+Unless you are a tax-exempt entity, distributions that we make to you, including constructive distributions, generally will be subject to tax as ordinary income to the extent of our current and accumulated earnings and profits as determined for federal income tax purposes.
 If the amount we distribute to you exceeds your allocable share of current and accumulated earnings and profits, the excess will be treated as a return of capital to the extent of your adjusted basis in your stock, which will reduce your basis in your stock but will not be subject to tax.
 To the extent the amount we distribute to you exceeds both your allocable share of current and accumulated earnings and your adjusted basis, this excess amount will be treated as a gain from the sale or exchange of a capital asset.

-Distributions to our corporate stockholders, whether characterized as ordinary income or as capital gain, are not eligible for the corporate dividends received deduction.
+Distributions to our corporate shareholders, whether characterized as ordinary income or as capital gain, are not eligible for the corporate dividends received deduction.